WickedFlame/Polaroider/README.md

 Visit [https://wickedflame.github.io/Polaroider/](https://wickedflame.github.io/Polaroider/) for the full documentation.

+## Troubleshooting
+When having trouble generating Snapshots or the TestMethodNotFoundException is thrown, please make sure that Codeoptimization is disabled and *.pdb files are generated.
+For more information visit [https://wickedflame.github.io/Polaroider/troubleshooting](https://wickedflame.github.io/Polaroider/troubleshooting)

 ## Update from v1 to v2
 v1 was focused on simplicity.
 v2 is focused on flexibility while maintaining simplicity.